nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

 3. Log in to your Linode via SSH and check for updates using `apt-get` package manager.

         sudo apt-get update && sudo apt-get upgrade

+## Before You Begin

+1. Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for setting your Linode's hostname and timezone.

+2. This guide will use `sudo` wherever possible.
+Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) to create a standard user account, harden SSH access and remove unnecessary network services.
+Do **not** follow the Configure a Firewall section yet--this guide includes firewall rules specifically for an OpenVPN server.

+3. Update your system:

+        sudo apt-get update && sudo apt-get upgrade

 ## Open Corresponding Firewall Ports